 - 6. Comply with eligibility requirements for serving people with rental assistance that are at risk of homelessness as set forth in Substitute House Bill 1406, and RCW 82.14.540, to include an area median income of 60% or less for those served. - 7.
 Comply with Special Conditions of Commerce Grants incorporated herein as Exhibit E. - 8.
 Comply with Special Terms and Conditions of Washington State Department of Health COVID-19 Local CARES Grant, incorporated herein as Exhibit G. - 9.
 Comply with Business Associate Agreement incorporated herein as Exhibit D. - 10.
 Comply with state confidentiality laws and regulations. - 11.
 Ensure that all costs incurred comply with CHG Guidelines as specified in Section IV.(A.) and IV.(C.) above and Exhibit E. - 12.
 Commit to reporting complete quality data that is timely, truthful and accurate (as per CHG Guidelines and HMIS User Agreement). - 13.
 Consequences of non-compliance with CHG and ESG-CV Guidelines as per the WA State Department of Commerce: - a.
 If Commerce determines that a Grantee is failing to comply with Guidelines, Terms and Conditions, Commerce will notify Grantee that Grantee will receive technical assistance and be required to respond to a corrective action plan to address and remedy the non-compliance. - b.
 If the Grantee is still out of compliance after the technical assistance, Commerce may move the Grantee into a probationary period with a second corrective action plan and may reduce the grant total by 20%. - c.
-If the Grantee remains out of compliance after the probation period, Commerce may terminate the grant per the General Terms and Conditions TERMINATION FOR CAUSE.

-14. 1406 Rental Assistance Guidelines:

-- a.
-1406 will be used to fund rental assistance only for households meeting 1406 eligibility criteria as outlined in RCW 82.14.540 who have been prioritized by the coordinated entry process. - b.
-Funding is to be used to in accordance with the recommendations of the Whatcom County Housing Advisory Committee. - c.
+If the Grantee remains out of compliance after the probation period, Commerce may terminate the grant per the General Terms and Conditions TERMINATION FOR CAUSE. - 14.
+1406 Rental Assistance Guidelines: - a.
+1406 will be used to fund rental assistance only for chronically homeless families with children in permanent supportive housing for households meeting 1406 eligibility criteria. - b.
+Funding is to be used to in accordance with the recommendations of the Whatcom County Housing Advisory Committee to pay rent on behalf of chronically homeless families with children for permanent supportive housing who are experiencing homelessness or are at-risk of homelessness. - c.
 Households must have an income of 60% or less of the area median income. - d.
-Rental assistance can be provided for up to 6 months per households, with the option to request extensions. - e.
+Rental assistance can be provided for up to 3 months per households, with the option to request extensions. - e.
 Case management services are not an allowable expense of this funding.
+Families will receive case management services funded by other sources.